MNM918/stockbot0.0.1/README.md

+# Download the folder stock-sentiment and open in IDE
 # MAKE SURE TO
 pip install flask yfinance requests finnhub nltk scikit-learn pandas
 # Open terminal in IDE (VS Code is preferred)